Skip to Main Content

 Comments and suggestions regarding the Accessibility Guide are welcome and can be submitted through the online feedback form*.

-*Submissions to the Library’s anonymous feedback form are reviewed by the Associate Dean, the Head of Public Services, Head of Collections & Course Support Services, and the Budget & Operations Administrator.
+*Submissions to the Library’s anonymous feedback form are reviewed by the Associate Dean, the Director of Public Services, Director of Collections Strategy, and the Budget & Operations Manager.
 Comments are forwarded to other library and campus staff if the content is relevant to their work.